Johnny Davis (basketball, born 2002): Personal life

-Davis' father, Mark, played professional basketball for 13 seasons, including stints in the National Basketball Association, following a college career at Old Dominion.
-His twin brother, Jordan, plays college basketball for Wisconsin and was his basketball and football teammate in high school.
-Prior to the Draft, Davis appeared in a Taco Bell commercial promoting the chain's Toasted Cheddar Chalupa.
+Davis' father, Mark, played professional basketball for 13 seasons, including stints in the NBA, following a college career at Old Dominion.
+His twin brother, Jordan, who was his basketball and football teammate in high school, originally played college basketball for Wisconsin before transferring to Illinois State.
+Prior to the draft, Davis appeared in a Taco Bell commercial promoting the chain's Toasted Cheddar Chalupa.

-On September 22, 2022, Davis announced the birth of his daughter, Sky, with girlfriend Jessica Bruchs on Instagram.